Harmonic singing (or overtone

 stairwell) and listening for the individual harmonics.
 (Another

-type of feedback is to use a of the spectrum, using your computer's
+type of feedback is to use a live display of the spectrum, using your computer's

 In traditional practice, some singers hold the sung pitch

 (fundamental) constant, and then tune the vocal tract resonances

 to choose one or another harmonic.
 They can therefore play

 the 'instrument' using the natural harmonics, just like players

 trumpet or horn.
 Skilled practitioners can vary the voice

 pitch and the resonant frequency independently.
 In the next